8:15 AM, Jun 5, 2014 • By JERYL BIER

 Apr 14, 2014, Vol. 19, No. 29 • By THE SCRAPBOOK

 Whenever the topic is broached, proponents of same-sex marriage assert that people who have reservations about redefining the primary building block of civilization are simply on the “wrong side of history.”
 Now, no one would deny that the political crusade for same-sex marriage is on the march.
 But it must not actually be historically inevitable.
 If it were, its advocates could relax and enjoy watching the grand chronological process unfold, like waves eating away at a barrier island.
 That’s hardly what we’re seeing.
-Instead, pressure is being cranked up on any person of influence or standing who dares to disagree, with an insistence that the recalcitrant oddball buckle under and begin displaying a Maoist degree of political conformity.

 6:41 PM, Apr 3, 2013 • By DANIEL HALPER